Organizational and Individual Blind Spots

 Detailed Course Description

 One of the biggest risks an organization faces is the existence of a number of organizational blind spots.
-Blind spots are areas in which executives fail to notice or understand important information and thus lead their organization into one of any number of traps.
+Blind spots are areas in which business professionals fail to notice or understand important information and thus lead their organization into one of any number of traps.
 These include misjudging industry boundaries, failing to identify emerging competition, falling out of touch with customers, over-emphasizing a competitor’s visible competence, and allowing corporate taboos or lack of foresight to limit their frame of reference.
-Any one of these mistakes will prevent organizational leaders from taking advantage of the opportunities available to them.
+Any one of these mistakes will prevent business professioanls from taking advantage of the opportunities available to them.

-In today's global business world, organizational leaders should assume that all their peers are smart and experienced, but have blind spots just like them.
+In today's global business world, business professionals should assume that all their peers are smart and experienced, but have blind spots just like them.
 These are automatic behaviors that are not flaws, but they do need to be identified and mitigated by continually asking the right questions as outlined in this course.
-Otherwise they will undermine organizational performance and may well destroy their legacy when they least expect it.
+Otherwise they will undermine individual and organizational performance and may well destroy their legacy when they least expect it.
 Early learning is a lot easier than a later recovery.

 This course is SCIP Endorsed and part of SCIP On Demand Certification